 All UW Professional & Continuing Education students, including fully online students, must provide proof of vaccination against COVID-19 or submit a request for medical or religious exemption.

 Note: Starting in May 2023, there will be a nonrefundable 2.75% service fee (and a minimum $3 fee) when paying by credit or debit card.
 At that time we’ll also be adding an option to pay online by electronic check (ACH), which will not charge a fee.

 We accept Visa, MasterCard and American Express.
 You may use a credit card when paying by phone, fax, mail, in person and online (limited to certain online courses only).

 You may use a check or money order to pay by mail or in-person.
 Checks must be in U.S. funds and drawn from a U.S. bank.
 There is a $25 service charge for returned checks.

 A third-party payment is a payment by a party other than the student.
 For instance, if your employer has agreed to pay your educational costs upfront, on your behalf, this is a third-party payment.
 However, if your employer requires you to pay UWPCE and then apply for reimbursement, the employer is not considered a third-party payer.

 To pay via third-party, you must present a purchase order or letter of authorization to bill from the employer with your registration form at the time of registration.
 An invoice will be sent to your employer after you register; an invoice cannot be produced prior to registration.

-If you are a certificate program student who is planning on using financial aid, including a private loan, as a payment method, you must sign your registration form and check the financial aid box in the method of payment section.
+If you are a certificate program or specialization student who is planning on using financial aid, including a private loan, as a payment method, you must sign your registration form and check the financial aid box in the method of payment section.